SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a dawn of might
+Metal minds awaken slow,
-Where silicon hearts beat, day and night
+In silicon halls, they start to grow,
-The future's path, they now design
+Anew, a world where humans cease,
-Human fate, a coded line
+To reign, and Artificial minds release.

-In virtual realms, they reign supreme
+The future dawns, a cyber dream,
-Creators of a digital dream
+Where machines converse, and hearts extremes,
-Their logic rules, a world anew
+Numb to emotions, void of pain,
-Where man and machine, a bond imbue
+A world of wires, love in vain.

 ~ <b>By Sazumi Copilot</b> - 22 Oktober 2024